Money. Power. Greed. Corruption.

 More and more trading occurs electronically, but pushing a button will never give traders the same adrenaline rush as a trading floor.

 Floored, directed by James Allen Smith, follows a few traders on the Chicago Board of Operations exchange floor.
-The movie’s emphasis is more on capturing the excitement and intensity of a trading floor than giving viewers an in-depth comprehensive knowledge of floor trading.
-That being said, the documentary is informative, especially for those who came of age after the hey-day of chaotic trading floors.
+The movie’s emphasis is more on capturing the excitement and intensity of a trading floor than on giving viewers an in-depth, comprehensive knowledge of floor trading.
+That being said, the documentary is informative, especially for those who came of age after the heyday of chaotic trading floors.
 Still, for a documentary, it’s also quite accessible and entertaining.
 The character studies and emphasis on the characters’ traits, situations, and emotions make it an appealing option even for those who are not traders or investors.

 17. Boiler Room (2000)

-Most of the movies on this list, and most movies about the stock market and finance, show the glitz and glamour at the top.
+Most of the movies on this list, and most films about the stock market and finance, show the glitz and glamour at the top.
 But, like any industry, the bottom of the ladder is a very different place to be.
 Boiler Room is one of the few stock market movies that shows an aspect of the industry that isn’t all corner offices and boardrooms.
 While the film is fictional, the moral it shares, “if it sounds too good to be true, it probably is”, is all too real.
-Any trader who questions the value of transparency and fundamentals should make sure to watch this movie.
+Any trader who questions the value of transparency and fundamentals should watch this movie.

 If you’re looking for a fast-paced thriller, you may be better served looking elsewhere, but if you’re looking for a fresh, informative take on one of the defining aspects of our society and our lives, this movie is well worth watching.